AlexanderJiazx/FasterYouTubeSummary-Deprecated/README.md

 # Faster YouTube Summary

+## 🚫 Deprecated

+**Faster YouTube Summary** is no longer maintained.

+Since users can now summarize videos directly (and natively) using Google AI Studio, this project is no longer useful or necessary.

+Thank you to everyone who supported or used this tool!

+👉 **We recommend switching to [Google AI Studio](https://aistudio.google.com/)** for summarizing YouTube videos.

 **Faster YouTube Summary** is a powerful tool designed to quickly generate detailed summaries of YouTube videos using the Groq API.
 This tool can deliver a comprehensive summary of a YouTube video in just 2 seconds (provided the video has native captions).

 ## Features